dimaip/Dimaip.GroupBy/README.md

 # Dimaip.GroupBy
 FlowQuery groupBy operation to group arrays by EEL discriminator

-Once upon a time I had a list of names, and I needed to group them by letter.
+Once upon a time I had a list of persons nodes, and I needed to group them by first letter.
-So I decided there should be a generic way to group array of nodes into subgroups, based on EEL expression...
+So I decided there should be a generic way to group array of nodes into subgroups, based on an EEL expression...
 And here it is!

 ## TLDR;

 Install: `composer require dimaip/groupby`

+Use:
 ```
 groupedNodesByFirstLetterOfLastName = ${q(nodes).groupBy('String.substring(node.properties.lastName, 0, 1)')}
 ```